DonTranQuiL/ADSB-For-Home-assistant/README.md

 ##  Credits
 We need to thank JeanExtreme002 for his hard work to keep the FR24 API going! https://github.com/JeanExtreme002/FlightRadarAPI

-It was not possible without the ADS-B data from api.airplanes.live
+It was not possible without the ADS-B data from api.adsb.one

 If u are interested in non ADS-B data everyone need to check out FR24 Homeassistant integration from AlexandrErohin https://github.com/AlexandrErohin/home-assistant-flightradar24!